MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/sqlrequestplugin.md

   as key-value pairs.
 Currently, only `token` can be set, to pass a caller-provided Azure AD access token that is forwarded to the SQL endpoint for authentication.
 Optional.

 * *OutputSchema*: An optional expected schema (column names and their types) of the sql_request output.
 The syntax for output schema is: `(` *ColumnName* `:` *ColumnType* [`,` ...] `)`.
 There is a performance benefit of providing explicit schema at the query: if the schema is known at query planning - different optimizations can utilize it without need to explore the schema by running the actual query before the optimizations kick in.
+In the case the run-time schema is not matched to the the schema specified by *OutputSchema* - the query will yield an error, indicating the mismatch.

 ## Examples